Abourass/binaryBox/README.md

   </a>
 </p>

-> Tired of checkboxes not returning values when unselected?
+> Tired of checkboxes not returning values when unchecked?
 This is the library for you

 ## Include